mebeim/aoc/2021/README.md

 the numbers we have, the median is the number which sits right in the middle (in case we have an odd amount of numbers).

-To understand *why* the median, let's try to see what would happen in case we do *not* chose the median:
+To understand *why* the median, let's try to see what would happen in case we do *not* choose the median.
 Let's say that we have *N* numbers (*N* odd for simplicity) amongst which *X* is the median, and *S* is the sum of the absolute deviations of our numbers from *X*.
 Note that as per the definition of median, we have exactly *(N-1)/2* numbers above and below the median.
 Now, what happens if we deviate from *X*?

 - If we *increment* *X* by one, we are getting closer to exactly *(N-1)/2* numbers (i.e. all the numbers above the median), so the absolute sum of